50 Years Since

 The Honourable Kirsty Duncan, Minister of Science

-TRIUMF’s Applied Technology Group, which wields a suite of cyclotrons to produce nearly 2 million patient doses of critically-needed medical isotopes annually, celebrates its 40th anniversary in 2019.
+TRIUMF’s Applied Technology Group celebrated its 40th anniversary in 2019.
+ATG teams wield a suite of cyclotrons to produce nearly 2 million patient doses of critically-needed medical isotopes annually.

 2020s